zrs233/ursula/README.md

 $ pip install -r requirements.txt
 ```

-This will have installed `ursula-cli`, the various openstack clients, and our
+These steps will have installed `ursula-cli`, the various openstack clients, and our
 patched fork of `Ansible`.

 # ursula-cli